storj/storj/docs/design/garbage-collection.md

 A bloom filter is a probabilistic data structure used to test if an element belongs to a set.
 It can raise false positives, but no false negatives.
 A Bloom filter is an array of *m* bits, and a set of *k* hash functions that return an integer between 0 and *m-1* .
 To add an element, it has to be fed to the different hash functions and the bits at the resulting positions are set to 1.

 The probability of having a false positive depends on the size of the Bloom filter, the hash functions used and the number of elements in the set.

+In our implementation, the satellite should create a new Bloom filter for every storage node that includes relevant piece IDs.

+We also can't remove entries from a Bloom filter, only add, so frequently the Satellite will need to regenerate the Bloom filters.

+Since currently the repair checker considers every pieceID and nodeID anyway, we will integrate storage node garbage collection from there for the short term, but more long-term, we should have the Bloom filter generation run off of a snapshot of the database in a separate server.
+It doesn't need to necessarily run every day, but perhaps once a week.

+An advantage of the using the Bloom filter is that it knows which pieces a storage node should hold.
+We don't have to care about how the garbage was created.
+Otherwise, if we  do garbage collecting in a different way for specific scenarios (such as those listed under "Ways to create garbage data"), we would need to make sure we cover each one.

+Previously we'd planned on building reverse index functionality for pointerdb, but doing so would require storing tons of data.
+This would cause RAM issues eventually.
+In the case of the Bloom filter, RAM becomes less of an issue, but compute time becomes more of one.

+Whether we use Bloom filters, cuckoo filters, or another data structure for adding up data at rest, we need to make sure that it's something we can do concurrently, and then merge later.
+At some point we'll need to partition the garbage collection service.

 ## Rationale